mhorpheus/test/DFIR-SpinUp.md

 		- practical file size limit is 5TB,
 	 	- requires Web Browser plugin and software installation,
 	 	- may require some firewall changes on a Client side (see [Troubleshooting Aspera](#Troubleshooting-Aspera) below),
-		- do not use Aspera "Package" option, as it is deleted immediately after successful download, making it impossible to forward to another X-Force IR consultant.
+		- do not use Aspera "Package" option, as it is deleted immediately after successful download, making it impossible to forward to another XFIR consultant.
 Always use "Files" option.
  	- see [tutorial](#Aspera) below.
-3. NA only: Forensics Lab.
+3. Forensics Lab.

 Currently, none of the available tools are GDPR compliant.
-Alternatively, digital evidence can be physically shipped to a X-Force IR consultant or NA Forensics Lab.
-If Clients do not agree to share digital evidence outside it's location, the only available solution would be on-site support.
+For more details on how to address GDPR related constraints for XFIR engagements, please see separate [page](DFIR-GDPR.md).

 ### Threat Intel Support
 Threat Intel (TI) and Reverse Engineering (RE) teams provide support for IR engagements.
 "Intel Engagement" ticket must be created for every IR ticket in Resilient irrespectively of decision whether TI/RE support is needed or not.
 It is done to ensure the TI team has necessary visibility into IR engagements, thus is able to process the outcome from IR work.
 "Intel Engagement" tickets should have already been created during creation of the new IR tickets (should this not be a case, it can be created following [this](DFIR-Threat-Intel.md#Creating-Intel-Engagement-Ticket) tutorial).

  It is a Case Lead's responsibility to determine whether TI or RE assistance is required.
 Requesting RE assistance automatically means that TI need to be engaged.
 Please follow detailed guidelines documented in [this](DFIR-Threat-Intel.md#Requesting-TI-Support-for-IR-Engagements) section to engage TI for IR case.
-Additionally, the [Threat Intel](DFIR-Threat-Intel.md) page documents several other aspects for X-Force IR engaging TI.
+Additionally, the [Threat Intel](DFIR-Threat-Intel.md) page documents several other aspects for XFIR engaging TI.

 ## Endpoint Detection and Response Deployment
-This section is currently unavailable - please use EDR [Deployment](https://github.ibm.com/XFIR/ATA-wiki/wiki/ATA-Engagement-Process#deployment) section from ATA wiki, until this section is ready.
+IBM has a partnership with several external EDR providers.
+For this reason, XFIR can offer a short term license together with a cloud environment of a chosen tool at no cost for a client, to support IR engagement.
+The decision on whether to use EDR technology and which particular one depends on the IR case lead.

+Shall you need to deploy EDR for IR engagement, please refer to a separate [page](DFIR-EDR.md) discussing this topic.

 ## Tutorials